JoseDavidSS/WorkSamples/README.md

 ##
 <p align="center">This project was made with academical purposes.
-Schlafenhase.
+Schlafenhase team member.
 2020</p
   ```